-RHI may grant awards under other plans or programs.
+RHI may grant awards under other plans or programs, so long as the terms and conditions are not in conflict with the terms of this Plan.
 Such awards may be settled in the form of Shares issued under this Plan.
 Such Shares shall be treated for all purposes under the Plan like Shares issued in settlement of Stock Units and shall, when issued, reduce the number of Shares available under the Plan.